 You see, real self-sharpening sets have storage blocks that include ceramic knife sharpening edges that are positioned inside the slots for each knife.
 This way, whenever you store your knives after using them, they automatically rub against the sharpeners within the block.
 They’re also sharpened when you retrieve the knives to use them again.
-In this way, the knives are sharpened ever so slightly every time withdraw them from the block, meaning you have to spend less (or no) time sharpening them yourself.
+In this way, your knives are sharpened ever so slightly every time you withdraw them from the block, meaning you have to spend less (or no) time sharpening them yourself.

 The ceramic sharpeners within the blocks don’t actually remove steel to create a sharper edge.
 Instead, they hone the edge of your knives, which essentially means that they realign the edge each time you pull them out or put them back inside.